Macrichie/Yummyeat/README.md

-# Simple landing page using HTML5 and CSS3
+# Simple responsive landing page using HTML5 and CSS3